Contact geometric approach to Glauber dynamics near a cusp and its limitation: Mean field Ising model

 In the present paper we study nonequilibrium thermodynamics of the mean field Ising model in a small neighbourhood of the spinodal point.
 We deal with relaxation processes where the magnetic field $q$ is constant, while the magnetization $p(t)$ converges to a limit $p_{\infty}$ as $t \to \infty$.
 For $q \neq q_*$, we shall prove existence of the limit

-When $\tau>0$, we have an exponential convergence of $p(t)$ to the equilibrium.
-In this case $\tau$ is called {\it the relaxation time}.
+When $\tau>0$, we have an exponential convergence of $p(t)$ to its equilibrium value.
+In this case $\tau$ is called the {\it relaxation time}.
 We shall focus on $\tau$ as a function of the magnetic field in two models of nonequilibrium thermodynamics.

-The first model, a classical one, is the Glauber dynamics.
-It is described by the ODE
+The first model, a classical one, is Glauber dynamics.
+In \cite{Glauber} Glauber described a Markov process which models relaxation of the Ising chain to the equilibrium.
+Furthermore, Glauber \cite{Glauber} and later Suzuki and Kubo \cite{Suzuki-Kubo} proposed an ordinary differential equation

-We are interested in the regime when $b\beta >1$, cf. \eqref{eq-bbeta}.
+where $q$ is constant, see equation (4.3) in \cite{Suzuki-Kubo}, which provides a molecular field approximation to the Markov evolution in the thermodynamic limit.
+One of the features of this approximation is as follows.
+Consider the regime when $b\beta >1$, cf. \eqref{eq-bbeta}.
 In this regime, for $q$ from the interval $(q_*,-q_*)$ equation \eqref{eq-kubo} has three equilibrium points: the maximal and the minimal equilibria are stable, and the one in the middle is unstable.
-In fact, one of the two stable equilibria is metastable, in the sense that it can be destabilized by a mild perturbation (see Figure 1).
+The stable equilibrium having bigger free energy (i.e., the smaller value of $z$) corresponds to the metastable equilibrium of the Markov process.
+Metastability, roughly speaking, means that in the thermodynamic limit, i.e., as the size of the chain increases, the chain spends larger and larger time in the metastable region, see Theorem 13.1 in \cite{BH} for a precise formulation.
+Metastable equilibria are represented by a solid line on Figure \ref{ising-fig1}.

+{\bf Convention:} In this paper, by Glauber dynamics we mean the dynamics of ODE \eqref{eq-kubo}.
+By the {\it metastable} equilibrium of \eqref{eq-kubo} we mean the dynamically stable equilibrium with the smaller value of $z$.
+Let us mention also that equation (4.3) in \cite{Suzuki-Kubo} contains a multiplicative factor responsible for the time units.
+We omit it, tacitly assuming it to be $1$, for the sake of simplicity of the notation.

 The second model of relaxation processes which we consider is the contact Hamiltonian dynamics in the thermodynamic phase space.
 The thermodynamic phase space $\R^3$ is equipped with the coordinates $z$ (free energy taken with the opposite sign), $p$ (magnetization), and $q$ (magnetic field).
 The contact form is given by $dz-pdq$.
-The equilibrium Legendrian submanifold $\Lambda$ is given by
+The equilibrium Legendrian submanifold $\Lambda$ is given by equations \eqref{eq-eqstate}.
+We shall consider the projections